selifan/randomdata/README.md

 correct lastname for passed gender.
 For example, russian last names based on common "base" usually have different: endings:

-* Male: Sidorov
-* Female: Sidorova
-* Common (male,female): Sidorenko, Sidorovich

-* Male: Belov, Beliy
+* Male: Sidorov, Maltsev, Karpin
-* Female: Belova, Belaya
+* Female: Sidorova, Maltseva, Karpina
-* Common: Bel'chenko

 So a simplest modifier function (for russian last names) should at least add "a" at the end of a last name for female (in most cases, with exclusions).